When you add footage, image, and audio files to your video, Clipchamp temporarily saves copies of these files in your browser cache.

 Once all your files are located, the window will close automatically and you'll be able to edit your video again.

 If you'd like to go back to the editor without locating all files, simply click Return to editor at the bottom of the window.

-To avoid locating files in future, you can make use of the cloud storage feature, which is available to all paid plans.
+To avoid locating files in the future, you can make use of the content backup feature, which is available in all paid plans.

 What if I can't find my files?

-Clipchamp is fast and private because it doesn't upload your video, image or music files to an online location for processing.
-Your files always stay on your computer, unless you choose to back them up online using our cloud storage feature.
+Clipchamp is fast and private because it doesn't upload your video, image or music files to an online location for processing by default.
+Your files always stay on your computer, unless you choose to back them up online using our content backup feature.